Are you looking solutions on how to promote your internet radio?

 Event coordinators also rely on radios to increase ticket sales.

-So, participating in an event or hosting one could help promote your station.
+So, participating in an event or hosting one could help promote your internet radio station.

 SEO is the process of trying to rank your website higher on search engines such as Google or Bing.